saifsaifullah89/Springboot-with-MongoDB-Lombok-Docker/README.md

  ### Lombok
  Project Lombok is a java library that automatically plugs into our editor and build tools, spicing up our java code.
  With few annotations we can save us from writting many lines of code. :blush: Following are some annotations which saved us not to write getters, setters and many more code portions.
+For instance here annotation **@AllArgsConstructor** is used to add a constructor with all the members of the class.

  ```
  @Data